-We also adopted a separate option plan for our non-employee directors.
-The terms of this plan provide that the Board has the discretion to grant stock options to any non-employee director.
-An aggregate of 300,000 shares of Class A common stock have been reserved for issuance under this option plan.
-The plan will terminate on September 26, 2009, ten years from the date that it was approved and adopted by the Company's stockholders.
-The plan is administered by the Board.
+We adopted a separate option plan for our non-employee directors, but this plan terminated on September 26, 2009.
+The terms of this plan provided that the Board had the discretion to grant stock options to any non-employee director.
+An aggregate of 300,000 shares of Class A common stock were reserved for issuance under this option plan.
+The plan was administered by the Board.